Expert covariational reasoning resources in physics graphing tasks: Findings

-Our third main finding is that physics experts were likely to engage in one of three modes when graphically modeling the relationship between two quantities.
-These modes are larger patterns of reasoning that describe the integrated ways in which experts were engaged with covariational reasoning as described by the mathematics education research frameworks (Table~\ref{tab:StevensSummary}) and the reasoning devices described in Sec.~\ref{sec:resultsRD} (Table~\ref{tab:RD}).
-This relationship is shown in Figure~\ref{fig:modes}.
+Our second finding is that physics experts were likely to engage in one of three modes when graphically modeling the relationship between two quantities.
+We call these modeling modes ``Function Knowing,''``Function Choosing,'' and ``Function Generating.''
+They are larger patterns of reasoning that describe the integrated ways in which experts reasoned covariationally using a combination of the MMA and the reasoning devices (Tables~\ref{tab:StevensSummary} and~\ref{tab:RD}).
+This relationship is illustrated in Fig.~\ref{fig:modes}.
 In this section, we describe how these modes were identified, how they are defined, and how they relate to one another.